whohuhwhat/DS_MOD2_Cloud/README.md

 <img width="551" alt="model dummy variables" src="https://user-images.githubusercontent.com/30739929/56501839-45ea2180-64de-11e9-9c89-ccf1672de48a.png">

 This returned a r-squared value of 0.942.
-With this model I made regression plots
+With this model I made regression plots.

 ![regression](https://user-images.githubusercontent.com/30739929/56501974-cc9efe80-64de-11e9-8dad-3a34f2358720.png)

-and plotted the residuals
+and plotted the residuals.

 ![resid](https://user-images.githubusercontent.com/30739929/56502183-8007f300-64df-11e9-9640-97a59e7025b4.png)

 I finally plotted interactions to see if there are differences between vendors while looking at price and single core performance.

 ![interactions - price vs single](https://user-images.githubusercontent.com/30739929/56502364-04f30c80-64e0-11e9-87e6-9e4531621142.png)

 We can see that Azure has the lowest performance score but starts at the highest price.
 Azure then approaches the performance score of Amazon and Google, but at a much higher price.
 Amazon is the cheapest of the 3 providers and its performance stays same.

 I also plotted interactions to see if there are differences between vendors while looking at price and amount of RAM.
 ![interactions - ram vs price](https://user-images.githubusercontent.com/30739929/56502365-04f30c80-64e0-11e9-908e-3c0c4e685672.png)

 Azure again starts off at the highest price point but of the three vendors, it also offers the highest amount of RAM.
 Amazon is the cheapest of the options but offers the least amount of RAM.